 In my mind the greatest problem with patriarchy, at least for men, lies in “tough guy” ideals that look powerful but actually reflect weakness.

 Boys learn that “real men” don’t show emotion or reveal what’s hurting inside.
 But this only leads to an inability to deal with problems and personal trauma.

 How is this manly??
 It is not.
 It is childish.
 The “tough,” “domineering” ideals of patriarchy reduce men to children who can only express themselves through “grown up” temper tantrums that result in violence directed at others.
 I cannot for the life of me understand how this is considered manly.

 We must redefine what it means to be a man – which is difficult because the redefinition MUST include traits that are considered feminine — like expressing emotion in a healthy way.

 Manhood includes compassion and understanding, not narrow thinking and an over inflated sense of entitlement.
 It is understanding that women are essential to men’s very existence and loving them for that.

 I will do my best to facilitate changes in my own life, and encourage my friends to take positive stances on sexism and what it means to be a man.
 I will also speak up when I see injustices occur, whether they be against women or anyone else.

 I suspect I still do many things that are sexist without even realizing it, but that’s what the learning process is about: learning to make yourself into a better person – to the benefit of yourself and everyone else.

-Posted on March 2, 2012, in feminism, gender, men, psychology, rape, sexism, violence against women, women and tagged domestic violence, feminism, gender, men, psychology, rape, sexism, violence against women, women.
+Posted on March 2, 2012, in feminism, gender, men, psychology, rape and sexual assault, sexism, violence against women, women and tagged domestic violence, feminism, gender, men, psychology, rape and sexual assault, sexism, violence against women, women.
 Bookmark the permalink.
-57 Comments.
+64 Comments.